-Our favorite experiences in Puerto Vallarta were from walking around the town, not staying at the hotel (no matter how inviting the pool)!
-There are some many things to do in Puerto Vallarta, get ou and explore.
+Our favorite family experiences in Puerto Vallarta were walking around the town, not staying at the hotel (no matter how inviting the pool)!
+There are so many things to do in Puerto Vallarta, make and effort to get out and explore.

 Make sure to walk the Malecon with its art sculptures- you’ll also find art galleries, souvenir shops, and restaurants.
 During our strolls down the Malecon, we also saw an indigenous dance troupe, as well as the Voladores de Papantla, who climb a tall pole while dressed in traditional outfits, and then spin down via ropes while the master spinner plays the flute.